Ahmad-Magrabi/Ahmad-Zakaria-Ali/README.md

 Note :
+     1- If will run the code without attaching the arduino, you Must delete the Arduino part in python code

-    1- The code build upon that the Arduino will be pulged in COM3 (USB).
+	   2- The code build upon that the Arduino will be pulged in COM3 (USB).

-    2- Don't open multiple IDE for the same code as the PORT COM3 will be busy.
+	   3- Don't open multiple IDE for the same code as the PORT COM3 will be busy.

-    3- The Pin 13 in Arduino is where you should connect your Led in the arduino.
+	   4- The Pin 13 in Arduino is where you should connect your Led in the arduino.